wking/opencontainer-runtime-spec/config-linux.md

 ## <a name="configLinuxControlGroups" />Control groups

-Also known as cgroups, they are used to restrict resource usage for a container and handle device access. cgroups provide controls (through controllers) to restrict cpu, memory, IO, pids and network for the container.
+Also known as cgroups, they are used to restrict resource usage for a container and handle device access. cgroups provide controls (through controllers) to restrict cpu, memory, IO, pids, network and rdma resources for the container.
 For more information, see the [kernel cgroups documentation][cgroup-v1].

 ### <a name="configLinuxCgroupsPath" />Cgroups Path